thaddavis/fast-api-gcr/README.md

 # TLDR

-Welcome to "How to run a Python FastAPI on GCR in less than 10 minutes" 🎉
+Welcome to "How to deploy a dockerized FastAPI to GCR (CICD included)" 🎉

 ## Spiel

-This tutorial is the culmination of over a decade of struggle and sauce.
-You'll be fast-tracking your way to Web Development success if you pay attention closely.
+This tutorial is the culmination of years of struggle and sauce 🍅🌶️🔥 so you'll be fast-tracking your way to Web Development success if you pay attention closely.

-While this video is particularly marketed towards Python/FastAPI/GCP enthusiasts, I'll be demonstrating things in a general way so you can apply what you learn in many different scenarios.
+I suggest watching the video all the way through to understand it's overall message and then returning to sections as needed.

 ## Follow along

+This tutorial is in 4 parts...

+-> PART I - Create a Dev Container
+-> PART II - Build a simple FastAPI
+-> PART III - Deploy the API to GCR
+-> PART IV - Set up CICD (w/ GitHub Actions)

-So sit back, enjoy and if you want to follow along with the code, I've included a link to the .git repo
+Sit back, enjoy, and if you want to follow along with the code, a .git repo is linked in the description